 There is a lot of discussion regarding whether trucks or cars are safer in an accident, especially as larger automobiles and trucks grow more common among ordinary motorists.
 Larger automobiles are generally preferred by several drivers since it is vastly believed that they are safer to drive.

 In an accident or a collision, however, there are so many more factors to take into account than simply the size of the vehicle.

-In this article, we are going to look at why people think larger vehicles, such as pickup trucks, are so much safer to drive than your usual automobile, and we will find out whether this is the truth or not.
+In this article, we are going to look at why people think larger vehicles, such as pickup trucks, are so much safer to drive than your usual automobile in 2023, and we will find out whether this is the truth or not.